Oron people: Efiat/Mbo group

-The Effiat/Mbo group Apart from the Enwang in the Effiat Mbo area are the Effiat.
-The Effiat area became a meeting point for making and selling of sea salts with different people coming from Cameroon, Calabar, Oron and Eket.
+The Effiat/Mbo group, apart from the Enwang in the Effiat Mbo area, are the Effiat.
+The Effiat area became a meeting point for making and selling sea salts, with different people coming from Cameroon, Calabar, Oron, and Eket.
 Among those from Calabar are the Effiat group who founded the Efik colony at Obio Okon Ekpo (James Town Mbo), the Uda groups represent the intrusion of Oron settlers, with other groups from Cameroon.

-The Effiat is clearly a multi-ethnic stock, related principally to the Ibeno, Oron, Eket and Efik.
-The Effiat villages in Oron comprises Akwa Obio Effiat, Usuk Effiat, Inua Abasi, Esuk Anwang and Abana community grew from the area listed above.
+The Effiat is clearly a multi-ethnic group, related principally to the Ibeno, Oron, Eket, and Efik.
+The Effiat villages in Oron comprise Akwa Obio Effiat, Usuk Effiat, Inua Abasi, Esuk Anwang, and Abana community, which grew from the area listed above.

 According to Efik traditions: "In the sixteenth century a group of fishermen followed 'Ikpoto Otong Iboku', who had left Ibom and sail down the cross river before the departure of the main Efik stock from Ibom to Uruan.
 Ikpoto Otong subsequent miscegenation with other settling fishermen after obtaining land from the Ibaka people at the beach in other to trade palm oil too.

-The Mbo villages of Ibaka Town, Uda community, Offi, Onukim, Udung Eyo Unyenge and Utit Atai Unyenge belong to the Ukwong Clan of the Oron people, they separated from the main stock at Usahadit, and cross to the present site of Uda with the Ibaka moving out first to establish present location.
-Other Villages established the same fashion but still held to this common ancestry.
+The Mbo villages of Ibaka Town, Uda community, Offi, Onukim, Udung Eyo Unyenge, and Utit Atai Unyenge belong to the Ukwong Clan of the Oron people.
+They separated from the main group at Usahadit and crossed to the present site of Uda, with the Ibaka moving out first to establish the present location.
+Other Villages were established in the same fashion but still held to this common ancestry.

 Language (Nsíŋ Oro)

-The Oron people speaks the popular Oro language known as "Örö" by the Oronians, but widely called "Oron", an anglicized spelling and pronunciation.
+The Oron people speak the popular Oro language, known as "Örö" by the Oronians, but widely called "Oron", an anglicized spelling and pronunciation.
 Many Oron people are also fluent in the Efik dialect. Örö has many dialectical similarities with the Ibibio and Annang people, hence many Oronians can communicate proficiently in Ibibio and Annang languages.

 Other languages spoken by the Oron people include the Ebughu language, Ilue language, Efai language, Okobo language, Enwang language and Uda language.